Legend of Keret: Story of Kirta described in the tablets

-At the time the gods were debating Keret's fate.
-Upon learning of Keret's broken promise to Athirat, El took Keret's side and said that Keret's vow was unreasonable and that Keret should not be held to it.
-El then asked if any of the other gods could cure Keret, but none were willing to do so.
-Then El performed some divine magic himself and created a winged woman, Shatiqtu, with the power to heal Keret.
-Shatiqtu cooled Keret's fever and cured him of his sickness.
-In two days Keret recovered and resumed his throne.
+At the time the gods were debating Kirta's fate.
+Upon learning of Kirta's broken promise to Athirat, El took Kirta's side and said that Kirta's vow was unreasonable and that Kirta should not be held to it.
+El then asked if any of the other gods could cure Kirta, but none were willing to do so.
+Then El performed some divine magic himself and created a winged woman, Shatiqatu, with the power to heal Kirta.
+Shatiqatu cooled Kirta's fever and cured him of his sickness.
+In two days, Kirta recovered and resumed his throne.

-Then Yassub, Keret's oldest son, approached Keret and accused him of being lazy and unworthy of the throne and demanded that Keret abdicate.
-Keret grew angry and cast a terrible curse on Yassub, asking Horonu, the master of demons, to smash Yassub's skull.
+Then Yassub, Kirta's oldest son, approached Kirta and accused him of being lazy and unworthy of the throne and demanded that Kirta abdicate.
+Kirta grew angry and cast a terrible curse on Yassub, asking Horonu, the master of demons, to smash Yassub's skull.

 At this point the story breaks and the ending of the text appears to be missing.
-While the end of the legend is unknown, many scholars assume that afterwards Keret lost all of his children, except for one daughter, who became his sole heir.
+While the end of the legend is unknown, many scholars assume that afterwards Kirta lost all of his children, except for one daughter, who became his sole heir.